Natural selection and speciation

 (One way)

-3. Lots of time / generations
+3. Lots of time / generations: there needs to be many generations to achieve sufficient genetic separation

-… this process is called allopatrick speciation
+… this process is called allopatric speciation

 Allopatric Speciation stages: